bcollazo/catanatron/RESULTS_LOG.md

 - Used auto-keras, auto-scikit.
 - Basic how CNNs work.
 How LSTM (RNNs in general) work.
 - Epochs, steps, generator datasets.
 GZIP compression.

+## Catan State Space Analysis

+- Each tile can be any resource = 19.
+So 19! resource-tile decisions.
+- Each tile must be one of the numbers.
+So 18! (desert has no number)
+- There are 9 ports so: 9! ways of ordering them.
+  Finally, there are 19! \* 18! \* 9! boards in Catan.
+So like 10^38 boards.

+Configurations states inside it are upper bounded by:

+- Each player has at most 5 houses.
+54 choose 5 are ways of putting all 5 houses.
+  54 choose 4 are ways of putting 4 houses.
+Sum\_{i in [0, 5]} (54 choose i) = 3.5M.
+  Actually, better ignore colors and consider all 20 houses.
+So:
+  `sum([comb(54, i) for i in range(21)]) = 683689022885551`.
+  Actually, including cities, then there are 9 pieces per player that can be in board.
+  `sum([comb(54, i) for i in range(4*9 + 1)]) = 17932673125137243`
+- There are 14 roads per player so 56 roads in total.
+72 possible locations so:
+  `sum([comb(72, i) for i in range(56)]) = 4722360822358286581300`

+If we include number of cards that makes the state space much much bigger, but in practice its a lot less (its rare for a player to have 20+ cards).
+So just using the Board States we see there are:
+10^38 boards.
+Each with 17932673125137243 \* 4722360822358286581300 configurations,
+which is almost like 10^37, so we are talking around 10^68 just possible board-states.

+In terms of cards-in-hand state.
+Assuming on average players have 5 cards in hand, then out of the 19*5 resource cards we start with, we are talking about:
+`comb(19*4, 20) = 1090013712241956540` (or 10^18).

+Grand-ballpark estimate is ~**10^100** states in Catan.
+Chess is 10^123.
+Number of atoms in the Universe is 10^78.